ESPN Internship BA Snyder 2018-02-17T00:16:19+00:00

 Link to work samples

-One-page cover letter explaining why student is a good fit for the internship
+Cover letter explaining in 500 words or less why you’re a good fit for the internship

 Students will be placed in either an editorial or production internship.